 Governmental Auditing Standards requires Missouri Department of Higher Education and Workforce Development Student Loan Program to establish proper internal controls over financial reporting.
-During the audit, it was determined that due to and from balances between the Governmental and Federal Funds and revenues and receivables balances were materially incorrect in 2022.
-As a result, a material misstatement was identified that required correction.
+During the audit, it was determined that prior period due to and from balances between Governmental and Federal Funds were not property adjusted for payments made the two funds in 2021.
+As a result, a material misstatement was identified that required correction to prior period balances.
+As a result, the prior year financial statements were required to be restated.

-Cause Missouri Department of Higher Education and Workforce Development accounts.
+Missouri Department of Higher Education and Workforce Development Cause accounts.

-Student Loan Program's, internal controls over financial reporting were not designed to ensure independent review and approval of balance sheet for both the Governmental and Fiduciary Funds.
+Student Loan Program's, internal controls over financial reporting were not designed to ensure independent review and approval of balance sheet to prior period balances for both the Governmental and Fiduciary Funds.